mwhorse46/YouMigrate/README.md

 # YouMigrate
 A NodeJS application to migrate Youtube subscriptions from one account to another.

-Fill in your Google Developer ClientID and Client Secret in credentials.json

 ##Usage:

-`node app.js`
+`npm install`
+`Fill in your Google Developer ClientID and Client Secret in credentials.json` `node app.js`

 Important Note : Make sure you are logged out of all your google account in default browser before starting the application.